PrismLauncher/PrismLauncher/README.md

 You need X11, Qt5 and Java installed.

+## Development Builds

+There are per-commit development builds available [here](https://github.com/PolyMC/PolyMC/actions).
+These have debug information in the binaries, so their file sizes are relatively larger.
+Builds are provided for Linux, AppImage on Linux, Windows, and macOS.

 # Help & Support

 Feel free to create an issue if you need help.
 However, you might find it easier to ask in the Discord server.